autoplot/documentation/javadoc/org/das2/util/monitor/SubTaskMonitor.md

+# org.das2.util.monitor.SubTaskMonitor

-# org.das2.util.monitor.SubTaskMonitorcreates a ProgressMonitor that maps its progress to a parent's progress.
+creates a ProgressMonitor that maps its progress to a parent's progress.
  For example, if a process takes a progress monitor, but is implemented in two steps that each take a progress monitor, then two subtask monitors can be created to monitor each step, and the client who passed in the monitor